MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/ai-extend-copilot-overview.md

 ## Manages generative AI risks through human-in-the-loop pattern

+While copilot can be a powerful tool for productivity and creativity, it's important to manage the risks associated with generative AI.
 AI might suggest actions with undesirable or harmful side effects due to inadequate or erroneous input, incorrect interpretation of input, or flawed inference.
-AI mights provide incorrect, offensive, or inappropriate statements and claims due to inadequate or erroneous input, incorrect.
-Copilot must mitigate or reduce these risks.
-Human oversight, also known as human-in-the-loop (HITL), is essential to reducing these risks.
+Also, AI might provide incorrect, offensive, or inappropriate statements and claims.

+Copilot must mitigate or reduce these risks by incorporating human oversight, also known as human-in-the-loop (HITL), into the experience.
+To reduce the risk of undesirable or harmful side effects, copilot supports the following:

-- When taking action on user's behalf, copilot provides a preview AI generated results.
+- A preview of AI-generated results before taking action on the user's behalf.
-- When showing generated information, copilot indicates that the information is AI generated amd states the confidence level; allowing users to make information decisions.
+- When showing generated information, copilot indicates that the information is AI-generated and states the confidence level, allowing users to make informed decisions.
-- Users have way to completely discard, or undo, the results.
+- Users have the option to completely discard or undo the results.
 - Users can provide feedback about the quality of the results.

 ## Next steps